reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 A real API call will probably take some time to return a response, so it's usually a good idea to show some kind of "loading..." indicator in the UI so the user knows we're waiting for data.

-We can update our `<PostsList>` to show a different bit of UI based on the `state.posts.status` enum: a spinner if we're loading, an error message if it failed, or the actual posts list if we have the data.
+We can update our `<PostsList>` to show a different bit of UI based on the `state.posts.status` value: a spinner if we're loading, an error message if it failed, or the actual posts list if we have the data.

 While we're at it, this is probably a good time to extract a `<PostExcerpt>` component to encapsulate the rendering for one item in the list as well.